EXTEND YOUR FAMILY MEMBERS' DOCUMENTS

 Immigration, Refugees and Citizenship Canada defines common-law partners as people of the same or opposite sex who currently cohabitate and have cohabitated in a conjugal relationship for at least one year.
 Full details of spousal work permit eligibility are available on the IRCC website.

-If your spouse or common-law partner has already entered Canada as a visitor, he or she may apply for an open work permit either online or using a paper-based application.
+If your spouse or common-law partner has already entered Canada as a visitor, they may apply for an open work permit online.
 For details of the application process and documents required, please review the "Work Permits for Spouses/Common-Law Partners" handout on our Instruction Guides page.